inno-devops-labs/F23-intro-course-labs/lab3/GitResetPractice.md

 - **Mixed Reset**: Beneficial when we need to make more changes before re-committing.
 - **Hard Reset**: Important when we need to completely discard recent mistakes or unwanted commits.

-It's essential to use these commands, especially `--hard`, with caution to avoid data loss.
+Also We can say that It's essential to use these commands, especially `--hard`, with caution to avoid data loss.